Tips On Leaving Your Cat Home When Going On Holiday

 Especially if you are going for an extended period, say three to four days, you need someone to guard your cat and prevent it from suffering from separation anxiety.

-Make sure you provide it with the necessary facilities and adequate attention, even when you’re not there to give it to it first-hand.
+Ensure you provide the necessary facilities and adequate attention, even when you’re not there to give it first-hand.
 These tips on leaving your cat home while on vacation will help you take care of your goofball better every time you go.

-And when you come back, your cat will run towards you, all happy to hug you!
+And when you return, your cat will run towards you, all happy to hug you!